Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ![](https://images.unsplash.com/photo-1570731601191-d7effdc8f7cd?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2100&q=80)
 *Source https://unsplash.com/photos/hJKkyoG8_ng by Hadi Yazdi Aznaveh - Unsplash Award 2019 selected in "Current events"*

-I like this image because it has story, which sparks emotion, but also provides rich structure on a photographical level.
+I like this image because it has a story, which sparks emotion but also provides rich structure on a photographic level.

 To explain why I chose this image I quote directly Joel Tellier, Design Director of Vice (from [Unplash Awards page](https://awards.unsplash.com/2019/#/current-events)):
 > Compositionally this photo is incredible.
 There are layers story and history in every element.
 The casual nature of the subject suggests that she is completely comfortable in a place where she and her gender have never been welcome in history.
 Her injury and therefore struggle to attend that day, adds to the relaxed nature of her patriotic celebration alluding to a much more involved story.
 The numbers on the seats help to suggest the history, leaving me to wonder how many men sat where she is sitting before one (the first) woman was allowed.